Annoooland brings the world a little closer

 In these events, we have seen a glimpse of the epitome of evil that man can

 exhibit toward his fellowman and toward God.
-This is an ugly
+This is an ugly sight and is

 likely to leave us despondent and depressed.